 H: Well, Victoria has said it all, really.
 I can’t deny that I’d be surprised if I discovered that an author I absolutely loved, and who seemed to be a great humanitarian judging by their books, was actually a fascist/racist/all round horrible person.
 But would it stop me reading them and enjoying them?
 No way.
 What happened to the Death of the Author, for goodness sake?

-A: I am happy to read books which cover topics I don’t agree with – no problem.
-But, if an author publicly comes out with personal views which are anti-humanitarian, I probably wouldn’t pick up their books, unless it was necessary for research.
+A: No problem with dead authors at all.
+Of living ones, I am happy to read books which cover topics I don’t agree with.
+But, if an author publicly comes out with personal views which are anti-humanitarian etc, I may have qualms about reading them.
 The two are not the same thing.

 S: I wish I had Victoria’s strength of mind and opinion!
 I certainly believe I should separate the two, and generally do, but can also imagine a situation in which I would steer clear of an author if I discovered (say) that they’d gone on an anti-Christian rant.
 It wouldn’t stop me enjoying authors I already liked, but it might be an obstacle to me reading an author for the first time.
 Now, I’ll just go and hand back my doctorate in disgrace… Having said that, I wouldn’t go to a dry cleaner who went on an anti-Christian rant either.
 In fact, thinking about it, I’ve never been to a dry cleaner at all.